TMJ30/Simple-Python-Analysis/README.md

 # PyBank PyPoll Analysis

-Created a Python script to analyze financial records of a sample company named PyBank using the financial dataset provided in the [budget data](PyBank/Resources/budget_data.csv) CSV file.
+**PyBank:** Created a Python script to analyze financial records of a sample company named PyBank using the financial dataset provided in the [budget data](PyBank/Resources/budget_data.csv) CSV file.

 The script explores the company's financial performance over time and calculates:
 * Total number of months in the datset